anna-stacey/NorthernInteriorGlossing/src/README.md

 ``sh run_gloss.sh``

 ## Run the Entire Pipeline
 The segmentation model must be trained first.
+The input to the segmentation stage is also prepared in ``prepare_seg.sh``, so don't forget to make changes there if you want to change the input to the pipeline.
 Takes a couple of minutes.
 ``sh run_pipeline.sh``

+## Development Versions
+These evaluate performance on the dev set, rather than the test set.
+The only prerequisite is training the segmentation model.
+``sh dev_seg.sh``
+``sh dev_gloss.sh``
+``sh dev_pipeline.sh``